 Cows and horses now.

 New to boondocking since retired.
 We travelled a lot in VW vans, campers and tent trailers and now back into it.
-Heading to Utah, South Dakota Wyoming and Montana for a few weeks in September
+Now have tent trailer and fully equipped 20' toy hauler we have yet to use.
+Looking forward to traveling a bit when the virus is stable.

 Ellensburg WA.
 A beautiful rural area 100 miles east of Seattle.